 Linear TV is popular, but ripe for replacement

-People love TV content, and watch over a billion hours a day of linear TV.
+People love TV content and still watch over a billion hours a day of linear TV.

 But people don’t love the linear TV experience, where channels present programs at particular times on non-portable screens with complicated remote controls.
 Consumers have to navigate through a grid, or use DVRs which add an on-demand layer at the cost of storage and complexity.
 Finding good things to watch isn't easy or enjoyable.
 While hugely popular, the linear TV channel model is ripe for replacement.

-The evolution to Internet TV apps is already starting
+The evolution to Internet TV apps has begun

 The world’s leading linear TV networks, such as HBO, ESPN and BBC, are moving into Internet TV.
 The ESPN app runs on many Internet platforms and is specifically designed to showcase sports, both real-time and catch up.
 ESPN will keep improving its app to try to stay ahead of MLB, which offers another terrific Internet TV sports app.
 HBO’s app makes its films and series more accessible than on HBO’s linear channel.
 The BBC app in the UK provides a rich and popular on-demand interface for a wide range of BBC programming.
 The other major linear networks are not far behind.

 Internet TV is better than linear TV in ways consumers care about.
-While Internet TV is only a small percentage of video viewing today, it will keep growing because:
+While Internet TV is only a small percentage of video viewing today, it will grow to replace linear TV because:

 - The Internet is getting faster, more reliable and more available;